Bitergia/newgen-dashboard/README.md

 ## Installation

-If you want use it as standalone dashboard, clone the repository and:
+If you want use it as standalone dashboard, clone the repository and, assuming you already have npm working (and thus node too):

 ```bash
 $ npm install